 Soap and water work miracles.

-When Natalie moved back to her Florence hometown and arrived in her new home and soon-to-be-production-studio in 1999 (listen to her story on The Moth Podcast), she wiped down every knotted pine board of the ranch house that had been unoccupied for years.
+When Natalie moved back to her Florence hometown and arrived in her new home and soon-to-be-production-studio in 2000 (read this story in our 21 Years project here), she wiped down every knotted pine board of the ranch house that had been unoccupied for years.
 This cleansing (and meditative) act laid the groundwork for eight years of design and making inside its walls.

 Broom making is a craft to be celebrated.